 When possible, estimates based on different methodologies are compared.
 An important example is the metal production sector where CO2 estimates reported by the plants are compared with estimates based on the Good Practice methodology corrected for national circumstances.
-In this case, both production based and reducing agent based calculations are performed to verify the reported value.
-The Climate and Pollution Agency and Statistics Norway control and verify emission data reported to the Climate and Pollution Agency by industrial enterprises, registered in the database Forurensning.
-First, the Climate and Pollution Agency checks the data received from these plants, and if errors are discovered, they may then ask the plants' responsible to submit new data.
-Subsequently, Statistics Norway makes, where possible, comparable emission calculations based on activity data sampled in official statistics, and deviations are explained through contact with the plants.
+In this case, both production based and reducing agent based calculations are occasionally performed to verify the reported value.
+The Norwegian Environment Agency and Statistics Norway control and verify emission data reported to the Norwegian Environment Agency by industrial enterprises, registered in the database Forurensning.
+First, the Norwegian Environment Agency checks the data received from these plants, and if errors are discovered, they may then ask the plants' responsible to submit new data.
+Subsequently, Statistics Norway makes, where possible, occasional comparable emission calculations based on activity data sampled in official statistics, and deviations are explained through contact with the plants.
 Regarding more detailed information about the QC of data reported by industrial plants, see section 1.5.3.